Orange County, California: Government

+The Government of Orange County is defined and authorized under the California Constitution, California law and the Charter of the County of Orange.
+Much of the Government of California is in practice the responsibility of local governments such as the Government of Orange County.

 Orange County is a charter county of California; its seat is Santa Ana.

-The elected offices of the county government consist of the five-member Board of Supervisors, Assessor, Auditor-Controller, Clerk-Recorder, District Attorney-Public Administrator, Sheriff-Coroner, and Treasurer-Tax Collector.
-Except for the Board of Supervisors, each of these elected officers are elected by the voters of the entire county and oversee their own County departments.
+The elected offices of the county government consist of the five-member board of supervisors, assessor, auditor-controller, clerk-recorder, district attorney-public administrator, sheriff-coroner, and treasurer-tax collector.
+Except for the board of supervisors, each of these elected officers are elected by the voters of the entire county and oversee their own county departments.